 Cheesy Garlic Scapes Biscuits are soft, buttery, and cheesy biscuits that are made with garlic scapes for just the right amount of garlic flavor in each bite.
-Try my Cheesy Garlic Bread for another cheesy, garlicky bread.
+Try my Cheesy Garlic Cruffins and Cheesy Garlic Bread for more cheesy, garlicky bread.

 Cheesy Garlic Scapes Biscuits